FLU VACCINATION PROGRAMME 2020

 For Information on Self Isolation and Social Distancing follow the link: SELF ISOLATION & SOCIAL DISTANCING

 For NHS Information for patients go to: NHS INFORMATION CORONAVIRUS

 For general government advice to patients go to: GOVT INFORMATION

 For some useful FAQs (Frequently Asked Questions) follow the link: FAQs

-For government advice for households go to: STAY-AT-HOME GUIDE
+For government advice for households who need to stay at home due to coronavirus go to: STAY-AT-HOME GUIDE

 For government advice regarding safety outside your home go to: STAYING SAFE OUTSIDE YOUR HOME

 For government advice on social distancing and staying alert go to: STAYING ALERT

 For government advice on shielding for those in the 'vulnerable' group go to: SHIELDING